Trafalgar Square: Fountains

 In 1841, following suggestions from the local paving board, Barry agreed that two fountains should be installed to counteract the effects of reflected heat and glare from the asphalt surface.
 The First Commissioner of Woods and Forests welcomed the plan because the fountains reduced the open space available for public gatherings and reduced the risk of riotous assembly.
 The fountains were fed from two wells, one in front of the National Gallery and one behind it connected by a tunnel.
 Water was pumped to the fountains by a steam engine housed in a building behind the gallery.

 In the late-1930s it was decided to replace the pump and the centrepieces of the fountains.
 The new centrepieces, designed by Sir Edwin Lutyens, were memorials to Lord Jellicoe and Lord Beatty, although busts of the admirals, initially intended to be placed in the fountain surrounds were placed against the northern retaining wall when the project was completed after the Second World War.
 The fountains cost almost £50,000.
-The old ones were presented to the Canadian government and are now located in Ottawa's Confederation Park and Regina's Wascana Centre.
+The original centrepieces were presented to the Canadian government and are now located in Confederation Park in Ottawa and the Wascana Centre in Regina, Saskatchewan.

 A programme of restoration was completed by May 2009.
 The pump system was replaced with one capable of sending an 80 ft jet of water into the air.
-A LED lighting system that can project different combinations of colours on to the fountains was installed to reduce the cost of lighting maintenance and to coincide with the 2012 Summer Olympics.
+A light-emitting diode lighting system that can project different combinations of colours on to the fountains was installed to reduce the cost of lighting maintenance and to coincide with the 2012 Summer Olympics.

 Pigeons

 The square was once famous for feral pigeons and feeding them was a popular activity.
 Pigeons began flocking to the square before construction was completed and feed sellers became well known in the Victorian era.
 The desirability of the birds' presence was contentious: their droppings disfigured the stonework and the flock, estimated at its peak to be 35,000, was considered a health hazard.
 A stall seller, Bernie Rayner, infamously sold bird seed to tourists at inflated prices.

-In February 2001, the sale of bird seed in the square was stopped and other measures were introduced to discourage the pigeons including the use of birds of prey.
-Supporters continued to feed the birds but in 2003 the mayor, Ken Livingstone, enacted bylaws to ban feeding them in the square.
+In February 2001 the sale of bird seed in the square was stopped and other measures were introduced to discourage the pigeons including the use of birds of prey.
+Supporters continued to feed the birds, but in 2003 Livingstone enacted bylaws to ban feeding them in the square.
 In September 2007 Westminster City Council passed further bylaws banning feeding birds on the pedestrianised North Terrace and other pavements in the area.
 Nelson's column was repaired from years of damage from pigeon droppings at a cost of £140,000.